Privacy Policy

 We do not use tracking pixels, web beacons, or invisible images.

-We do not run any third-party advertising networks, retargeting scripts, or behavioral tracking.
+We do not run third-party advertising networks, retargeting scripts, or behavioral tracking.
 No Google Analytics.
 No Facebook Pixel.
 No Meta tracking.
 No Google Tag Manager.

-We do not sell, rent, lease, or trade your personal data to anyone.
-Not to other political organizations.
-Not to data brokers.
-Not to advertisers.
-Not to anyone.
+We do not sell, rent, lease, or trade your personal data to anyone — not to other political organizations, not to data brokers, not to advertisers, not to anyone.

 Plausible's data policy: plausible.io/data-policy